jamestmartin/walk-through-plt/outline.md

 * design your standard library
 * how did Haskell end up with this? https://aphyr.com/posts/342-typing-the-technical-interview
   * “Haskell is a dynamically-typed, interpreted language.” in the type system! the type system is kinda like prolog, but worse
+* include *syntactic* features that make life easier without adding any theoretical power to the language, e.g.:
+  * pattern matching (and case), pattern synonyms, guards (and multi-way if), where clauses, view patterns, copatterns
+  * do macros/fexprs belong here instead?
+    * can these other things be implemented with macros in the first place? it seems like that would be the ideal solution.
+      * even if macros aren't allowed in the final language, they could still be a useful way to present syntactic features because they're literally just functions on the AST, which is what sugar is anyway, only it's described *within* the language
+  * list/monad/sql/whatever comprehensions
+  * do/applicative do/fix do/proc syntax
+  * rebindable syntax
+  * syntax for literals (e.g. list syntax, pair syntax, tuple sections), record puns

 Maybe even get into meta-explanation stuff like the monad tutorial fallacy?

 ### Outline of Tooling
+* continuing to parse in the face of errors
+  * automatic error correction, even
+  * good error messages
+* incremental parsing/compilation/etc
+* IDEs
+  * language servers
+  * syntax highlighting
+  * structural editors
+* literate programming
+* build systems
+  * package managers
+* version control systems